 Crossroad in Life – A Journey Back To Health!

 We all begin our lives the same.
 Full of dreams, passions, and an enduring optimistic hope that we can accomplish anything.
-Then for most, something happens as we continue advancing in our lives and we get off course form the fundamental core of who we truly are.
+Then for most, something happens as we continue advancing in our lives and we get off course from the fundamental core of who we truly are.
 That authenticity of our true selves becomes tainted.

-Over time that “taintedness” begins to spread to other aspects of our lives affecting not only our emotions, but also our physical body.
+Over time that “taintedness” begins to spread to other aspects of our lives affecting not only our emotions but also our physical body.
 How we move it and what we put into it.
 Until eventually, our body lets us know via pain, illness or disease.

 I wholeheartedly believe the answer is YES on both counts!